szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 I get really annoyed by animation reuse that demands too much suspension of disbelief.
 A good example of that is certainly this, where the Sirine animation is used for these types of fiends.
 These animations are now of female elven cleric or fighter avatars, with appropriate wings and new color palette.

-Bear in the mind this is manually designed, it won't detect such fiends from other mods, if they use the sirine animation.
+Bear in the mind this is manually patched, it won't detect such fiends from other mods.
+Any other cases will need to handled on an individual basis.
+If you know of such cases, send me the information about the mod and the creature file itself if possible so I can patch it.

 ### Make some creatures immune to being cheesed with Thief Traps (3180) (IWDEE BGEE BG2EE EET)